Amitabh Bachchan Birthday Special: Guddi Could Have Been Big B-Jaya Bachchan's First Film Together!

 The megastar recalled in his blog, "I mention ‘Guddi', because I was the hero of the film, (Jaya, as most know was the Heroine, it being her first film) and actually shot for it for almost 10 days.
 But, during the making of ‘Guddi', ‘Anand' released and became a huge success.
 It had Rajesh Khanna in the lead, the first actor for whom the term superstar was coined.
 Nothing ever has been seen since, that comes anywhere near matching the hysteria and fan madness of those years.

 The success of ‘Anand' rubbed a bit off on to me as well and Hrishi Da felt that a now known face for ‘Guddi' would be inappropriate for the film.
-I was dropped from the film and Samit Bhanja, a very fine and accomplished actor of prominence in Bengali cinema was taken opposite Jaya."
+I was dropped from the film and Samit Bhanja, a very fine and accomplished actor of prominence in Bengali cinema was taken opposite Jaya." (sic)

 Hrishida's Sweet Gesture For Amitabh Bachchan